Joshua Slocum: Later life

 In 1901, Slocum's book revenues and income from public lectures provided him enough financial security to purchase a small farm in West Tisbury, on the island of Martha's Vineyard, in Massachusetts.
 After a year and a half, he found he could not adapt to a settled life and he sailed the Spray from port to port in the northeastern US during the summer and in the West Indies during the winter, lecturing and selling books wherever he could.
 Slocum spent little time with his wife on Martha's Vineyard and preferred life aboard the Spray, usually wintering in the Caribbean.
+In 1902 he was arrested in Riverton, New Jersey, on a charge of raping a twelve-year-old girl who had taken a public tour of the Spray.
+It emerged that the girl had not been assaulted but that Slocum may have exposed himself to her, though he said that he had no memory of the incident.
+He pleaded no contest to the reduced charge of indecent exposure and spent over a month in jail.

 Slocum and the Spray visited Sagamore Hill, the estate of US President Theodore Roosevelt on the north shore of Long Island, New York.
 Roosevelt and his family were interested in the tales of Slocum's solo circumnavigation.
 The President's young son, Archie, along with a guardian, spent the next few days sailing with Slocum up to Newport aboard the Spray, which, by then, was a decrepit, weather-worn vessel.
 Slocum again met with President Roosevelt in May 1907, this time at the White House in Washington.
 Supposedly, Roosevelt said to him, "Captain, our adventures have been a little different."
 Slocum answered, "That is true, Mr. President, but I see you got here first."

 By 1909, Slocum's funds were running low; book revenues had tailed off.
 He prepared to sell his farm on Martha's Vineyard and began to make plans for a new adventure in South America.
 He had hopes of another book deal.

 Disappearance

 On November 14, 1909, Slocum set sail in the Spray from Vineyard Haven, Massachusetts, for the West Indies on one of his usual winter voyages.
 He had also expressed interest in starting his next adventure, exploring the Orinoco, Rio Negro and Amazon Rivers.
 Slocum was never heard from again.
 In July 1910, his wife informed the newspapers that she believed he was lost at sea.

 Despite being an experienced mariner, Slocum never learned to swim and considered learning to swim to be useless.
+Many mariners shared this thought, as swimming would only be useful if land was extremely close by.

 In 1924, Joshua Slocum was declared legally dead.